 Graham Able has spent 40 years in independent schools, the last 22 as Headmaster of Hampton School and then Master of Dulwich College.
 After retiring from Dulwich he was appointed Chief Executive of the Alpha Plus Group, stepping down from this role in 2014 since when he has been Group Deputy Chairman.
 Having previously served on the governing bodies of Roedean and Imperial College, he is currently a governor of Gresham’s School and of Beeston Hall, where he was once a pupil and is now Vice-Chairman.
 A former chairman of the Headmasters’ and Headmistresses’ Conference (HMC), he has advised governing boards on their structure and effectiveness.
 He enjoys golf, cricket, sailing and contract bridge and he is also a lifelong supporter of Norwich City Football Club.

 Adrian Underwood’s career has been in boarding education for over 45 years since 1971 when he was appointed a Housemaster and Head of Department.
 From 1975 to 1997 he was Headmaster of a boarding and day school.
 In 1998 Adrian became National Director of the Boarding Schools’ Association (BSA).
 He watched over the Association’s development into the world’s major boarding association, pioneering a professional development programme for boarding staff and engaging with the British government on a range of boarding issues including drafting the first set of National Boarding Standards.
 He was appointed OBE in 2007 for services to education.
 For 15 years he was a Lead Inspector for the Independent Schools Inspectorate (ISI) and the Education Development Trust.
 He now lives on the North Norfok coast and is an educational consultant.
-He is a governor of Wymondham College, a governing member of the Sapientia Education Trust and Chairman of the English-Speaking Union’s USA-UK Secondary Schools’ Exchange.
+He is a governor of Wymondham College and governing member of the Sapientia Education Trust.